-Free tutoring in Math and Writing is available to all students, free of charge in the library and via Zoom.
-For the current schedule please see the Tutoring and Writing Center website. [https://library.nashuacc.edu/home/tutoring]
+Free tutoring by NCC faculty and professional tutors in Math, Writing and other subjects is available to all students, free of charge in the library.
+For the current schedule please see the Tutoring and Writing Center website. [https://library.nashuacc.edu/home/tutoring] In addition to NCC tutors, a 24/7 tutoring service is available in Canyas.